Steve Millen

-Steve Millen (born 17 February 1953) is a retired New Zealand IMSA race car driver.
+Steven Clifford Millen (born 17 February 1953) is a retired New Zealand IMSA race car driver.
 In the 1970s and 1980s, Millen raced in hillclimbing and Formula Ford before doing stadium off-road racing in the United States in the Mickey Thompson Entertainment Group (MTEG).
 He then began sports car racing, winning numerous championships in IMSA Camel GT.
 Millen won 20 races in the series, including the 24 Hours of Daytona and the 12 Hours of Sebring.